 Here are some quick tips for choosing a name for your LLC in Illinois:

 - Your LLC’s business name must be unique.
 You might already have a name in mind, but you’ll need to research existing company names before settling on one.
 In Illinois, all LLC company names must be unique.
-To check to see if the name you’ve chosen is available, visit the Illinois Secretary of State LLC search and input the name of your company, then hit submit.
-This website also lists some invalid naming conventions to avoid to ensure your name will meet state standards.
+To check to see if the name you’ve chosen is available, follow the instructions on our Illinois business search page.
+The Illinois Secretary of State LLC website also lists some invalid naming conventions to avoid to ensure your name will meet state standards.
 For instance, names may not be offensive to any religion, race, or other groups of people.

 - Limited Liability Company

 Note that the abbreviation “Co” in your submitted entity name can be interpreted by the state as a corporate designator, causing your name to be rejected in Illinois.

 Once you have your official name ready to go, you have the option of reserving it for 90 days through the Secretary of State’s website.
 Our business name reservation service can handle this process for you.

 Once you have your LLC name, you might also decide to register your company name as a domain for your business website.
 To find out if your domain is available, you’ll want to run a quick domain search.
 After you find an available domain, be sure to reach out to us — we can work with your company to register your new web domain.